Deewiant/Mycology/readme.txt

 intended for Befunge-98 interpreters. mycology.b98 and mycouser.b98 are
 exceptions: they work in both standards - if the standards are implemented correctly.

+Note for Befunge-93: mycology.b98 is much bigger than the 80x25 allowed in Befunge-93.
+If your interpreter bails out on a file bigger than the maximum allowed, you can simply take the 80x25 square starting at the top left corner of mycology.b98 into a separate file and use that for testing.

 In order to test the absolute basics of the interpreter, feed it the file sanity.bf.
 This tests that the IP (instruction pointer) begins at the correct